 From there we drove around the other side of the volcano and half way up the mountain to a small car park, we then climbed the track to get our first glimpse of the crater.
 As we arrived and were peering in to the steam there was a flash of light – the shock wave!
 Followed closely by an almighty BOOM!!
 Which accompanied with a small earthquake shook you on the inside.
 A huge bit of lava in the shape of a stingray was propelled high above our heads….
 My knees began to knock!
 From there we were pointed in the direction of the viewing spot, another climb of about 5 minutes on a rough track.
 The spot was no more than a couple of metres wide – but was quite long.
 There would have been about 40 people there with us.
 There were no railings or anything to stop you from slipping over the side and down in to the crater. ..

-We found a good spot for Andrew to set up his tripod and camera and I took the GoPro as well.
+We found a good spot to set up the tripod and camera and I took the GoPro as well.
 We were there for an hour watching the colours change as the sun went down and playing with the camera settings to come up with some spectacular shots.

 It was raining lightly and apparently this is good as it makes the volcano more active.
 We were there when it was category 1 – I don’t think I would like to be there when it is really active!